Aaron Klein: Work for Netanyahu

 In 2019, Klein advised Israeli Prime Minister Netanyahu while the premier was preparing a public campaign against the Israeli attorney general's decision to indict him.

-Klein was chief strategist for Netanyahu's December 2019 Likud primary in which Netanyahu scored a landslide victory.
+Klein was chief strategist for Netanyahu's December 2019 Likud leadership primary in which Netanyahu scored a landslide victory.

 Klein then served as chief strategist for Netanyahu's third successive general election after two previous elections failed to produce a clear majority government.
 Netanyahu's Likud party won more votes than any party in Israeli electoral history, with Likud crediting Klein's strategy for historic turnout from its voters.
 At his campaign's nationally televised "victory" event, Netanyahu publicly credited Klein with his victory in the March 2020 election, which produced a unity government in which Netanyahu would serve as prime minister for 18 months.

 In June 2020, Netanyahu hired Klein as a full-time strategic advisor.
 "Klein left a full-time successful career as a reporter to help as Israel finds itself facing unprecedented challenges during the coronavirus pandemic, amid the international debate on the issue of applying sovereignty [in the West Bank] and other pressing matters," the Likud stated.

 Klein served as Netanyahu's strategist during the period that Netanyahu signed four peace deals with Arab nations and oversaw Israel's successful corona vaccine program.

 Following his hiring, Klein was described in Israeli media reports as one of Netanyahu's closest advisors and he is referred to in Hebrew media outlets as "Bibi whisperer," using Netanyahu's nickname.

 Netanyahu appointed Klein as campaign manager and chief of his March 2021 election campaign.
 "Klein is one of the most talented strategists we ever worked with and he is tirelessly dedicated to safeguarding the State of Israel," Jonatan Urich, a Likud party spokesman, said.
 Klein served as strategic advisor to Netanyahu during the 2022 election, in which Netanyahu won a decisive victory.
-Klein serves as a strategic advisor to Netanyahu.
+Klein serves as a strategic advisor to Netanyahu during Netanyahu's 6th term in office.